VanFanelia/beadsOnlineEditor/README.md

 - Set Bead by click // DONE
 - Upload a picture from file
-- Load a picture from url
+- Load a picture from url // DONE
-- Use algorithm on it to pixellate
+- Use algorithm on it to pixellate // DONE
-- Choose different sizes for pixellating picture
+- Choose different sizes for pixellating picture // DONE
-- Transfer picture to canvas
+- Transfer picture to canvas // DONE
 - Get Table of used Pearls
-- Insert all possible Hama Colors
+- Insert all possible Hama Colors // DONE
 - Filter colors in color bar
 - search for Color in color bar
 - Print preview